cdelorme/glog/readme.md

     import "github.com/cdelorme/go-log"

-Creating a new logger is this simple (you can supply a `Severity` at your discretion):
+Creating a new logger is this simple (you can supply a `Severity` at your discretion, the default is `Debug`):

     logger := log.Logger{Severity: log.Info}